Charly Gaul, 1953 Criterium du Dauphine

 Charly Gaul

-Criterium Dauphine, 1953
+Criterium du Dauphine, 1953

 Each image in the Vintage Print Series has been reproduced from an original photographic print or negative in The Horton Collection archives.
 Each has been carefully restored to remove dust, water stains, fingerprints, or other wear and tear.
-Lithograph printing was done by AMP Printing in Dublin, California on Daiei TopKote 111 pound acid-free archival quality stock using a Heidelberg press.
+Lithograph printing was done by AMP Printing in Dublin, California, on Daiei TopKote 111-pound acid-free archival quality stock using a Heidelberg press.

 Litho Size: 8 in. x 10 in.